Many businesses wonder: Is it legal to require a minimum purchase amount for card transactions?

 “You may not require that any Cardholder make a minimum dollar purchase in order to use a Card and you may not limit the maximum amount that a Cardholder may spend when using a Card except when the Issuer has not provided a positive Authorization Response for a Card Transaction.” – Discover

-We receive quite a few emails from people that have been inconvenienced by a business that is exercising its ability to impose minimums on credit card purchases.
-I understand that a minimum can be a little frustrating, but try to see things from the merchant's perspective.
+We receive quite a few emails from people upset about minimum charges on credit card purchases.
+I understand that a minimum can be a little frustrating, but try to see things from the merchant’s perspective.

 Merchants often lose money on small credit card transactions after paying their credit card processing fees.

 In most cases, there is no need to report merchants that impose minimum transaction amounts on credit card purchases since the practice of doing so is now deemed acceptable by the major card brands.
 However, if a merchant imposes a minimum more than $10 or requires a minimum on debit card purchases, you can choose to report the merchant to Visa or Mastercard.
-Before reporting, it's always a good idea to speak with the owner or manager, as regulations change frequently and the business may simply be misinformed.
+Before reporting, it’s always a good idea to speak with the owner or manager.
+Regulations change frequently and the business may be unaware of the latest requirements.